-Hearts are breaking because Tinder is broken and it’s Facebook’s fault — Nigeria Today
+Hearts broke because Facebook made it hard for Tinder users to log in — Nigeria Today

+Hearts broke because Facebook made it hard for Tinder users to log in

-If you try to log into your Tinder account, you will likely receive an error message that reads, “Facebook Permissions.
+If you tried to log into your Tinder account yesterday, you likely saw an error message that reads, “Facebook Permissions.
 Tinder requires you provide additional Facebook permissions in order to use a Tinder account.”

-The post Hearts are breaking because Tinder is broken and it’s Facebook’s fault appeared first on Digital Trends.
+The post Hearts broke because Facebook made it hard for Tinder users to log in appeared first on Digital Trends.

 Do you have something awesome to share with the world?
 Click here to share